pythonanywhere/help_pages/articles/CustomDomains.md

   * Alias: domain name, Alias name, or just "name"
   * Canonical Name: the address, FQDN, Fully Qualified Domain Name, or Host Name.

+If you're using OVH as your registrar, you may also see that they've automatically created a TXT record for `www.yourdomain.com` with a value of `"3|welcome"` -- you'll need to delete that, as a domain can't have both a TXT record and a CNAME.

 ## Notes for specific DNS providers